kanimozhijayakumar/Python/Pybasic.md

-Here’s an explanation of each basic concept in Python, one by one:

 ### 1. **Variables**
 Variables are used to store data that can be used later in the program.
 A variable is created when you assign a value to it.